nono/slide-em-up/README.md

 Themes were picked from the internet.
 Thanks to:

-- Hakim El Hattab for 3d_slideshow
+- Hakim El Hattab for 3d_slideshow and reveal
 - Google for html5rocks
 - Vadim Makeev for shower
 - Lea Verou for CSSS (and its modified version, memories)